emusteric/Intro-Repo/README.md

 Create a new Repository in GitHub.
 Just give it a name then click create.

-It will give you all the information you need once created.
-But for my purposes...
+It will give you all the information you need once created, and is actually more efficient just copying and pasting from GitHub after creating a repo... but for my purposes...

 Create a directory for your "project"